Sarmatism: Political thought and institutions

 Polish nobleman and two hajduk guards.

 Karol Stanisław Radziwiłł, the most prominent nobleman of his times and a representative of Sarmatism.

 Adherents of Sarmatism acknowledged the vital importance of Poland since it was considered an oasis of the Golden Liberty for Polish nobility, otherwise surrounded by antagonistic realms with absolutist governments.
 They also viewed Poland as the bulwark of true Christendom, almost surrounded by the Muslim Ottoman Empire, and by the errant Christianity of the Orthodox Russians and the Protestant Germans and Swedes.

 What contemporary Polish historians consider to be one of the most essential features of this tradition is not Sarmatist ideology, but the manner in which the Rzeczpospolita was governed.
 The democratic concepts of law and order, self-government and elective offices constituted an inseparable part of Sarmatism.
 Yet it was democracy only for the few.
 The king, though elected, still held the central position in the state, but his power was limited by various legal acts and requirements.
 Moreover, only the nobles were given political rights, namely the vote in the Sejmik and the Sejm.
-Every poseł (or member of the Sejm), had the right to exercise a so-called liberum veto, which could block the passage of a proposed new resolution or law.
+The idea of unamity that had already developed in the 15th century Sejms of Poland was later abused following the demoralisation of the times of the Deluge, which left the Rzeczpospolita depopulated and looted.
+Beginning with Siciński's veto, every poseł (or member of the Sejm), had the right to exercise a now so-called liberum veto, which could block the passage of a proposed new resolution or law.
 Finally, in the event that the king failed to abide by the laws of the state, or tried to limit or question nobles' privileges, they had the right to refuse the king's commands, and to oppose him by force of arms.
 Although thus avoiding absolutist rule, unfortunately the central state power became precarious, and vulnerable to anarchy.